 Each year, the School Council members are elected by peers and they serve to represent the pupils in the school on a variety of issues, such as regeneration of a part of the playground, esafety issues and collating opinions on aspects of teaching and learning.

 Over the past three years the role of the School Council developed to include taking part in monitoring children's learning by accompanying the leadership team to look for evidence of good learning attitudes around the school.
 They also interview the Chair of Governors and headteacher as part of their work on school leadership and feed back to Governors in a Full Governing Body meeting.
 They have visited other schools and come back to school to share new ideas and fed back to the whole school.

-This year the council members were voted for during September and work started immediately.
-The focus will be: writing development (particularly spelling) and working to develop children's learning behaviours by teaching a mastery curriculum across all classes.
+Last year the council members were voted for during September and work started immediately.
+The focus was: writing development (particularly spelling) and working to develop children's learning behaviours by teaching a mastery curriculum across all classes.
+Children supported work on spelling badges and a new initiative that saw a definite improvement in the quality of spelling.

 (The School Councillors are also joined by some Eco Councillors to feedback on the Eco Council meetings).